 Maintaining Your Stormwater System - What is Required?

 Property owners are responsible for cleaning and maintaining their private stormwater system and must submit a Stormwater Facility Maintenance Summary Form (Summary Form) and required documentation by July 31 of each year.
+Note: due to the Covid 19 pandemic, this date has been extended to September 15 this year.

 What is a private stormwater system?